Serquand/One_Pantheon/README.md

 # One_Pantheon
 One Pantheon Website

-For see the website : <https://www.onepantheon.fr/>
+To see the website : <https://www.onepantheon.fr/>